Vulnerability (computer security)

-In computer security, vulnerabilities are flaws or weaknesses in a system's design, implementation, or management that can be exploited by a malicious actor to compromise its security.
+In computer security, a vulnerability is a flaw or weakness in a system's design, implementation, or management that can be exploited by a malicious actor to compromise its security.

 Despite a system administrator's best efforts to achieve complete correctness, virtually all hardware and software contain bugs where the system does not behave as expected.
 If the bug could enable an attacker to compromise the confidentiality, integrity, or availability of system resources, it can be considered a vulnerability.
 Insecure software development practices as well as design factors such as complexity can increase the burden of vulnerabilities.

-Vulnerability management is a process that includes identifying systems and prioritizing which are most important, scanning for vulnerabilities, and taking action to secure the system.
+Vulnerability management includes identifying systems and prioritizing which are most important, scanning for vulnerabilities, and taking action to secure the system.
 Vulnerability management typically is a combination of remediation, mitigation, and acceptance.

 Vulnerabilities can be scored for severity according to the Common Vulnerability Scoring System (CVSS) and added to vulnerability databases such as the Common Vulnerabilities and Exposures (CVE) database.
-As of November 2024, there are more than 240,000 vulnerabilities catalogued in the CVE database.
+As of April 2026, more than 327,000 vulnerabilities had been recorded in the CVE database.

 A vulnerability is initiated when it is introduced into hardware or software.
 It becomes active and exploitable when the software or hardware containing the vulnerability is running.
 The vulnerability may be discovered by the administrator, vendor, or a third party.
 Publicly disclosing the vulnerability (through a patch or otherwise) is associated with an increased risk of compromise, as attackers can use this knowledge to target existing systems before patches are implemented.
 Vulnerabilities will eventually end when the system is either patched or removed from use.

 Causes

 Despite a system administrator's best efforts, virtually all hardware and software contain bugs.
 If a bug creates a security risk, it is called a vulnerability.
 Software patches are often released to fix identified vulnerabilities, but zero-days are still liable for exploitation.
 Vulnerabilities vary in their ability to be exploited by malicious actors, and the actual risk is dependent on the nature of the vulnerability as well as the value of the surrounding system.
-Although some vulnerabilities can only be used for denial of service attacks, more dangerous ones allow the attacker to perform code injection without the user's awareness.
+Although some vulnerabilities can only be used for denial-of-service attacks, more dangerous ones allow the attacker to perform code injection without the user's awareness.
 Only a minority of vulnerabilities allow for privilege escalation, which is typically necessary for more severe attacks.
 Without a vulnerability, an exploit typically cannot gain access.
 It is also possible for malware to be installed directly, without an exploit, through social engineering or poor physical security such as an unlocked door or exposed port.